machinateur/twig-block-validator/README.md

-# Twig Block Version Validator for Shopware 6 (Beaver)
+# Twig Block Version Validator (for Shopware 6)

 When dealing with many plugins and twig blocks, it can get confusing quite fast.
- Let *beaver* help you gnaw away those twig blocks and validate if they're still up to date with their parents.
+ Let this tool help you gnaw away those twig blocks and validate if they're still up to date with their parents.

 This project is a pure PHP implementation and twig integration of the Shopware 6 IntelliJ plugin's twig template-hash feature.